ddev/ddev.com/src/content/blog/why-use-ddev-local-instead-of-rolling-your-own-docker-based-local-dev-solution.md

 - ssh integration (ssh-agent bundled so you can use your keys inside the container for accessing hosts or private composer repositories.
 - Composer support built into the web container and accessed with `ddev composer`.
 - [Xdebug step-debugging](https://ddev.readthedocs.io/en/stable/users/step-debugging/#step-debugging-with-ddev-and-xdebug) out of the box.
 Run `ddev xdebug on` and go.
+- Add-ons for facilities not built into core DDEV, like Elasticsearch, Apache Solr, Redis, and lots more.

 [![DDEV, PhpStorm and Xdebug video and blog post](/img/blog/2020/12/screen-shot-2020-12-28-at-12.49.31-pm.png)](/blog/ddev-local-phpstorm-and-xdebug-debugging)